sauravdwivedi/Bash/README.md

-# Bash scripts I wrote for uses described in header
+# Bash scripts I wrote for everyday use

+Read header of each script for description/use

 ## How to run:

-=> go to relevant directory
+> Go to relevant directory

-% ./<bash_script>.sh
+> % ./<bash_script>.sh